Jason Kubler: 2023: Grand Slam doubles title, Masters 1000 debut, and career-high rankings

 In March, Kubler made his Masters 1000 debut at the BNP Paribas Open in Indian Wells.
 He defeated Lorenzo Sonego in the first round and advanced past 21st seed Grigor Dimitrov, who retired during their match, before falling to 14th seed Frances Tiafoe in the third round.

 In April, Kubler reached the quarterfinals of the U.S. Men's Clay Court Championships in Houston, recording wins over Fernando Verdasco and Daniel Elahi Galán.
 Following the 2023 Barcelona Open, he reached a career-high singles ranking of No. 63 on 24 April.
 In doubles, he partnered with his compatriot Alex de Minaur to reach the quarterfinals at the Italian Open, climbing to a new career-high doubles ranking of No. 27 following the tournament.

 At the French Open, Kubler won his first-round match before being defeated in straight sets by Fabio Fognini in the second round.
 In June, he captured his eighth career Challenger title at the Ilkley Trophy, defeating third seed Sebastian Ofner in the final.

 Kubler’s US Open campaign was cut short when he retired from his first-round match against Matteo Arnaldi due to a right knee injury.
 He returned later in the season to compete in the doubles event at the ATP Finals in Turin alongside Hijikata.
 The duo, however, were unable to progress past the round-robin stage.

-He concluded the season with career-high year-end ATP rankings of No. 102 in singles and No. 30 in doubles.
+Kubler concluded the season with career-high year-end ATP rankings of No. 102 in singles and No. 30 in doubles.